 If the courthouse you've been summoned to doesn't have the accessibility accommodations you need, you can request a hardship transfer so the proper accommodations can be made.

 There is at least 1 partially accessible courthouse in each county, and most counties have at least 1 fully accessible courthouse.
 If the courthouse where you're scheduled to appear is wheelchair accessible, you'll find the symbol next to its name on your summons.
 Many, but not all, of the courthouses in the state have at least 1 or 2 accessible parking spaces available for those who need them, although they cannot be reserved.

-For further information on accessible courthouses, please contact the OJC at (800) 843-5879 (THE-JURY) or on our TTY line at (800) 328-3202.
+For further information on accessible courthouses, please contact the OJC at (800) 843-5879 (THE-JURY).
 You can also contact the courthouse you've been summoned to and find out what accommodations they offer.

 Deaf & hard of hearing jurors